chr0nikler/chr0nikler.github.io/_posts/2024-11-20-fluid-shortage.md

 My surgery has been delayed to December 19th.
 I have not, in fact, been riding the high of some good vicodin.
 Woe is me.

-The hospital called a week before my surgery to tell me that they were experiencing a shortage of IV fluids requiring a reschedule of my surgery along with others in November.
+The hospital called a week before my surgery to tell me that they were experiencing a shortage of IV fluids, which required rescheduling my surgery along with others in November.
 The next best date the nurse on the line could give me was December 19th.
-She  did not comment on whether or not their IV fluid shortage would be resolved by then.
+She  did not comment on whether or not the IV fluid shortage would be resolved by then.
 I thanked them for the call, acknowledging the change in date.
 Because our healthcare system is amazing, my hematologist did not get the memo.
-I now have to pick up a prescription far before my surgery date, with a refill date much earlier than needed, and provide an explanation to the different members in my care team to help my them connect the dots.
+I now have to pick up a prescription far before my surgery date, with a refill date much earlier than needed, and provide an explanation to the different members in my care team helping them connect the dots.
 Yipee.

 But when I hung up, I was intrigued.
 Little ole me, finally impacted by a national problem occurring far away?
 So, of course I learned more, and today, you will too.